fossabot/OJ_spider/README.md

 # OJ_spider
 A spider only for fetching openjudge problems.
-Written in python.
 Use it on your own risk.